ishannaithani/sentiments-widget/README.md

 Given more time, I would have liked to achieved the below -
 1. Web Accessibility (e.g. keyboard and tags for screen-readers)
 2. Theming
-3. Better documenation or JSDoc
+3. Better documentation or JSDoc

 Components
 ----------